-Choral Music 12: Concert Choir (MCMCC12) Prerequisite: none, Course Length: All year, Wednesdays, 3:30 - 5:00 PM Concert Choir 12 provides a greater degree of focus for the vocal student, with an added element of leadership roles and mentorship within the ensemble.
+Choral Music 12: Concert Choir (MCMCC12) \\ Prerequisite: none, Course Length: All year, Wednesdays, 3:30 - 5:00 PM Concert Choir 12 provides a greater degree of focus for the vocal student, with an added element of leadership roles and mentorship within the ensemble.
 Students in Concert Choir 11 and 12 will be able to assist in planning the logistics and management of performances and productions and supervise stage crew and show running.
 Students must be enrolled in Concert Choir to be permitted to audition for Vocal Jazz.
 Choral Music 11/12 Vocal Jazz (MCMVJ11), (MCMVJ12) Prerequisite: Concert Choir 10, Concert Choir 11, Vocal Jazz 11.
 By audition only.
-Vocal Jazz 11/12 is a course designed for serious vocal students interested in studying more challenging repertoire in the rock, jazz, funk, swing, and pop styles.
+Vocal Jazz 11/12 is designed for serious vocal students interested in studying more challenging repertoire in the rock, jazz, funk, swing, & pop styles.
 Music reading ability is recommended.
-Lessons will be directed more toward microphone technique, tone production and ear training.
-Students will also work with theory, arranging and chord reading.
+Lessons will be directed more toward microphone technique, tone production, & ear training.
+Students will work with theory, arranging, & chord reading.
 The course also offers credit for instrumental musicians.
-Places for piano, electric guitar, bass, and drums will be available for audition.
+Places for piano, electric guitar, bass, & drums will be available for audition.
 Students taking Vocal Jazz must also be enrolled in Concert Choir.
-Composition and Production 11 (MMUCP11) Prerequisite: Basic notation or chord reading ability and instrumental playing skill Students will learn the basics of creating their own original music using the latest in digital audio technology including the Reason 10 software platform.
-Lessons include basic music theory, form, and harmony in a wide variety of musical genres.
-Students will also receive hands on training in live and studio recording techniques.
-Learning is based on solo and team-based projects, with each student producing one original composition that will be performed in public and released on a class compilation album under the program's own label, Orange Door Studios.
-Basic note and chord reading ability as well as the ability to play an instrument is highly recommended.
-Headphones are required equipment for each student.
-MUSIC Composition and Production 12 (MMUCP12) Prerequisite: MMUCP11 MUCP 12 is similar to MUCP 11 but with an emphasis on live audio recording and production, mixing and engineering.
-A focus on career development will provide students with opportunities to work with professional musicians and artists by assisting in live PA performance work and recording of concerts and events.
-Students will also be expected to draw on their training from MUCP 11 to compile a final portfolio consisting of 5 to 7 original compositions.
-These will be suitable for promotion and application towards possible career opportunities in the music industry.
-Headphones are required equipment for each student.
-Instrumental Music 11: Concert Band (MIMCB11), 12 (MIMCB12) Prerequisite: MMUCB10 or permission of music director.
-All Year (Mon & Fri, 3:30-5:00 pm) This course is a combined class of Grade 11 and 12 Concert Band and forms the Mount Baker Senior Concert Band.
+Instrumental Music 11: Concert Band (MIMCB11), 12 (MIMCB12) \\ Prerequisite: MMUCB10 or permission of music director.
+All Year (Mon & Fri, 3:30-5:00 pm) This course is a combined class of Grade 11/12 Concert Band & forms the Mount Baker Senior Concert Band.
 This course further develops the progression from Concert Band 10 at an advanced level.
-There will be a focus on solo work, small ensemble playing, and a greater quantity and quality of public performance and recording work.
-Students will also be given the opportunity to perform in community and school district roles and participate in theatre productions as orchestra pit players.
-Students in Concert Band 11 and 12 will also be able to assist in planning the logistics and management of performances and productions and supervise stage crew and show running.
-Concert Band 12 students will have a focus on leadership roles and work as mentors in the program.
+There will be a focus on solo work, small ensemble playing, & a greater quantity & quality of public performance & recording work.
+Students will also be given the opportunity to perform in community & school district roles & participate in theatre productions as orchestra pit players.
+Students in Concert Band 11 & 12 will be able to assist in planning the logistics & management of performances & productions & supervise stage crew & show running.
+Concert Band 12 students will have a focus on leadership roles & work as mentors in the program.
 Students must be enrolled in Concert Band to be permitted to audition for Jazz Band courses.
-Instrumental Music: Guitar 11 (MIMG11), Guitar 12 (MIMG12) Prerequisite: None, Course Length: Semester Guitar 11 and 12 are introductory level guitar courses.
+MUSIC Instrumental Music: Guitar 11 (MIMG11), Guitar 12 (MIMG12) Prerequisite: None, Course Length: Semester Guitar 11 and 12 are introductory level guitar courses.
 They offer interested students the opportunity to learn and practice the skills and techniques involved in playing songs they love.
 Chord playing (open and arpeggiated), single note playing, picking, fingering, strumming, and hand positions are covered.
 Single line melody reading, tablature, note articulation techniques, barre chording, music scales, and playing techniques are also introduced.
-Instrumental Music 11: Jazz Band (MIMJB11) Prerequisite: MMUCB10.
+Instrumental Music 11: Jazz Band (MIMJB11) \\ Prerequisite: MMUCB10.
 Admitted by audition only.
 All year (Tues & Thurs @ 7:30 am) This course offers the student the opportunity to study challenging music in the jazz, funk, Latin, and rock genres.
 Students will work with theory, chord reading, and arranging original material.
 There is a significant emphasis on sectional work, improvisation, and soloing.
 This class combines with Grade 12 Jazz Band students to form the Mount Baker Jazz Band.
 Students taking Jazz Band must also be enrolled in Concert Band.

-Instrumental Music 12: Jazz Band (MIMJB12) Prerequisite: MIMJB11, Admitted by audition only.
+Instrumental Music 12: Jazz Band (MIMJB12) \\ Prerequisite: MIMJB11, Admitted by audition only.
 All year (Tues & Thurs @ 7:30 am) Jazz 12 is similar to Jazz 11, only with more emphasis on soloing and advanced study of technique and theory.
 Opportunities will be made available to individual students to compose, arrange, and direct original material.
 The members of this class combine with Grade 11 Jazz Band students to form the Mount Baker Jazz Band.
 Students taking Jazz Band must also be enrolled in Concert Band.
+Music Composition and Production 11 (MMUCP11)